Before one can firmly answer such a question lets first define the Work Function (WF) and the Contact Potential Difference (CPD).

 $$\Phi=-\mu + V_{sdp}$$

 of energy in order to escape to vacuum.
-And this the work function.
+And this is the work function.

 The potential plotted above is one-dimensional.
 It is so, because electron’s trajectory is one-dimensional.